cysc0/tasktrack2/README.md

   The user page displays all registered users, with each username serving as a link to that user's info.

+  A user is able to edit themselves, and choose who their manager is.

+  The Task Report link will only be showed to a user if they have members signed up on their team (people they manage).

 ### Task Info
   The main task page displays all tasks for all users.
 Each task offers a link to the corresponding user's page, and a link to the corresponding task.